devhl-labs/CocApi/README.md

     })
 ```

-## Monitors
+## Background Services
-### ActiveWarMonitor
+### ActiveWarService
 Downloads the current war for a clan which is warring one of your tracked clans, but otherwise would not be downloaded.
 This ensures the most recent data is available.
 It may help if a tracked clan's war log is private.
 It also helps get the final war stats in the event the clan searches for a new war immediately.

-### ClanMonitor
+### ClanService
 Downloads the clan, current war, war log, and league group for a given clan.

-### ClanMembers
+### ClanService
 Iterates the Clan cached table searching for any clan with DownloadMembers enabled.
 Every player present in the clan will be downloaded.
-Players added to the Players table by this monitor will have Download set to **false**.
+Players added to the Players table by this service will have Download set to **false**.
 When the village leaves the tracked clan, it will no longer update and will eventually be removed from the cache.
 If you wish to continue tracking these villages, on the OnClanUpdated event check for new members using `Clan.ClanMembersJoined(e.Stored, e.Fetched)` and add them to the PlayersClient with Download set to true.

-### CwlWarMonitor
+### CwlWarService
 Iterates over the Wars cached table for any war with a war tag.
 Then queries the API and fires any appropriate updates.

-### NewCwlWarMonitor
+### NewCwlWarService
 Queries the clan's league group from the cache to obtain the war tags.
 The API is then queried for each war tag.
 If the resulting war does not contain the desired clan, the war will be stored in memory.
 If the resulting war does contain the desired clan the war the NewWar event will be fired.

-### NewWarMonitor
+### NewWarService
 Queries the current war cache for any war not yet announced.
 Fires the NewWar event, and adds the war to the War table.

-### PlayerMonitor
+### PlayerService
 Iterates the Players cached table searching for players with Download set to true.

-### WarMonitor
+### WarService
 Iterates over the Wars cached table.
 Queries the CurrentWar cached table for both clans in the war.
 Takes the most recent of the two, checks if any changes have been downloaded, and fires the appropriate events.

 ## Migrating from version 1